HOW TO MAKE CANDLES

 Compared to the petroleum scent of paraffin, a pure beeswax candle has the natural sweet smell of honey and does not contain any synthetic ingredients nor does it require any synthetic additives.
 Paraffin candles require additives like colors and fragrances to release a pleasant scent.

 The type of wax in a candle will yield a difference in light quality as well.
 Paraffin candles emit a light that is similar to that of incandescent light bulbs, which can be tiresome to the eyes.
 Beeswax candles emit a light that is brighter and that is often equated to the brightness of sunlight.

-THE THREE MOST COMMONLY USED CANDLE WAXES
+MOST COMMONLY USED CANDLE WAXES

 - PARAFFIN is the oldest and most traditional candle-making wax.
 It is the least expensive and readily accepts colors and scents.
 Paraffin wax should be melted until it reaches between 50°C – 60°C (122°F – 140°F).

 - BEESWAX is the best option for those who seek all-natural products.
 It's natural, subtle aroma and golden color mean that colors and scents do not need to be added; however, this also means that the natural scent will interfere with any fragrance additive and the added scents will not be effectively incorporated into the melted wax.
 Beeswax should be melted to a temperature between 62.7°C – 79.4°C (145 °F – 175 °F).